merkdirwas1/Studienprojekt-TE-3/README.md

 | small    | 2.5 to 5k Datapoints   | 134 Tasks |
 | Tiny     | up to 2.5k Datapoints  | 575 Tasks |

-To investigate the impact of Task to each other I defined two kinds of symmetrie.
-The first one is top-k symmetrie an the second one is distance symmetrie.
+In order to investigate the impact of tasks on each other, I defined two types of symmetry.
+The first is a top-k symmetry and the second is a distance symmetry.

 **Definition top-k symmetrie:**<br>
-If Task A is a top-k intermediate Task of Task B and if Task B is a top-k intermediate Task of Taks A, then the both are symmetrical.
+If Task A is a top-k intermediate task of Task B, and Task B is a top-k intermediate task of Task A, then they are both symmetrical.

 **Definition distance symmetrie:**<br>
-If the distance of the LogMe score of Task A and Taks B is lower or equal of 0.1 then the Task A and B are strong symmetrical.
-If this distance is smaller or equal then 0.5 they are weak symmetrical.
+If the LogMe score distance between Task A and Task B is 0.1 or lower, then Task A and Task B are strongly symmetrical.
+If this distance is smaller than or equal to 0.5, they are weakly symmetrical.

 ## Which impact has the Task size on the LogMe Score
-To anwser this question I looked into the plots of LogMe scores in the different size groups to investigate if there are indicators of how the size affect the Score.
+To answer this question, I examined the LogMe scores in different size groups to see if there were any indicators of how size affects the score.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/newplot(8).png)

-The Figure Shows the Range of the LogMe scores where a Task of one size group is the intermediate task and a Task of an other group is the target Task.
-It shows that there are only small differences if the intermediate Task group is changed.
-Only if the Target Task is another group the range is changing.
-It also shows that the most values are under 0 and it shifts to left if the target Task get smaller.
-It also shows that if the Target task is an tiny one the range of the LogMe scores goes up to 1300+.
+The figure shows the range of LogMe scores where one task from one size group is the intermediate task and one task from another group is the target task.
+It shows that there are only small differences when the intermediate task group changes.
+Only if the target task is in a different group does the range change.
+It also shows that most values are below 0, shifting to the left as the target task gets smaller.
+It also shows that if the target task is tiny, the range of LogMe scores increases to over 1300.

-To investigate even further I want to look at the spread of the LogMe score.
-The spread is defined as the max-min LogMe scores for each Target Task.
-To investigate of the size of the Target Task have an impact to the Scores I Plot this in correlation with the size of a task.
+To investigate further, I would like to examine the distribution of LogMe scores.
+This is defined as the maximum minus the minimum LogMe score for each target task.
+To see if the size of the target task has an impact on the scores, I plot this in correlation with the size of the task.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/spread-gr%C3%B6%C3%9Fe.png)

-It shows that the plot converges at 0 and if the size is getting smaller the range of  possible logMe scores is getting larger.
-So larger tasks have a smaller spread than smaller ones.
-This Figure is filtered because some of the Tasks produces LogMe scores over 100 so they compress so it is bad to read.
+It shows that the plot converges at 0, and that the range of possible logMe scores increases as the size decreases.
+Therefore, larger tasks have a smaller spread than smaller ones.
+This figure has been filtered because some tasks produce LogMe scores over 100, which causes compression and makes it difficult to read.

-So it looks like the Size have an Impact on the LogMe Score.
-It defines how the spread is and how the range of LogMe scores will be.
+So it looks like size has an impact on the LogMe score.
+It determines the spread and range of LogMe scores.

 ## Which Tasks are often in the Top k intermediate Tasks?
-I want to investigate the top k intermediate tasks over all task to examine if there are specific tasks that occur more often then other.
-For better plots I only show Task which occur more then 300 times in the top k.
+I want to investigate the top k intermediate tasks across all tasks to see if there are any that occur more frequently than others.
+To improve the quality of the plots, I only show tasks that have occurred more than 300 times in the top k.

 ### Top 10 top-k

 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/Top%2010.png)

-As the Fig. shows there are a few tasks which appear often in the Top 10 intermediate Tasks.
-There are 2 Tasks that occur more then 500 times which means that over 36% of all target task it could be a good intermediate task.
+As Fig. shows, a few tasks appear frequently among the top 10 intermediate tasks.
+Two tasks occur more than 500 times, meaning that they could be a good intermediate task for over 36% of all target tasks.

-All of the 6 Tasks are in the max size class.
+All six tasks are in the maximum size class.
-If we look into the Task categories we see that the most intermediate datasets come from the text-classification categorie  and there are just two other categories
+Looking at the task categories, we see that the intermediate datasets mostly come from the text classification category, with just two other categories.

 | **text-classification** | **multiple-choice** | **token-classification** |
 |-------------------------|---------------------|--------------------------|
 | 6                       | 2                   | 1                        |

-With a look into the languages we see that 4 of the datasets are in english.
-One is in chinese and one in gujarati.
-### Top 25 top-k
+Looking at the languages, we see that four of the datasets are in English.
+One is in Chinese and one is in Gujarati. ### Top 25 top-k

 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/Top%2025.png)
-In the top 25 the trend continues and many more intermediate task occur often in the top 25 of all inter tasks.
+The trend continues in the top 25, with many more intermediate tasks occurring, often in the top 25 of all intermediate tasks.
-The distribution of the sizes can be seen in the table:
+The size distribution can be seen in the table below:
 | **text-classification** | **multiple-choice** | **token-classification** |
 |-------------------------|---------------------|--------------------------|
 | 6                       | 2                   | 1                        |